superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.txt

 ---------
 The Superpowered Audio SDK is free for software applications.
 Please see the file called license.pdf.

+Superpowered FFT benefits from ideas in Construction of a High-Performance FFT by Eric Postpischil (http://edp.org/resume.htm).

 Contacts
 --------

 If you want to be informed about new code releases, bug fixes, general news and information about Superpowered, please email hello@superpowered.com.